Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 It is possible to define different tokens for different applications and APIs.

-## Setting NPM Access Token ##

-The NPM module example build pipeline requires access to the NPM repository site.
-This is controlled via a token; these tokens are stored in the AWS EC2 Parameter store.

-A token must be added because the NPM pipeline example can be created.

-Create a `secure string` entry in the EC2 Parameter store called `ccs-build_npm_token` that contains the NPM token.

 ## Defining additional parameter store entries ##

 Some application and Api build pipelines may require additional environment variables passed to the